c-minz/c-minz/README.md

 ### About me and about the repositories
-I have finished my PhD projects (conducted at the University of York, UK) in mathematical physics on algebraic field theory for causal sets.
-Most of my repositories focus on causal set theory, a mathematical framework for research in quantum gravity and discrete models of quantum field theory.
+I have finished my PhD projects (conducted at the University of York, UK) in mathematical physics on algebraic field theory and causal sets.
+Most of my repositories here focus on causal set theory, a mathematical framework for research in quantum gravity and discrete models of spacetimes.

 There are modules to create generic causal sets (locally finite, partially ordered sets) or generate them via a Poisson process (sprinkling).
 I started my first source code developments in [MATLAB](https://github.com/c-minz/MATLAB-causets), but moved to [Python](https://github.com/c-minz/Python-causets) (with mypy typing support) later on.
 [Some of the MATLAB source code](https://github.com/c-minz/diamondsprinkling) was used to generate the results published in [1].
 This publication motivated me to write a [LaTeX-package "causets"](https://github.com/c-minz/LaTeX-causets) in order to create diagrams of causal sets, in particular for scientific/mathematical texts [2].